-The receivers eligible for additional mitigation and management measures due to construction noise from the project work are presented in Appendix C and Appendix D. Where OOHW is required additional mitigation measures as detailed in Table 21 must be implemented in accordance with the CNVMP and CNVF.
+The receivers eligible for additional mitigation and management measures due to construction noise from the project work are presented in Appendix C and Appendix D. Where work occurs for greater than two consecutive evening or nights, receivers may be eligible for respite offers (RO), agreements with owners (AO) or alternative accommodation (AltA) depending on the exceedance level and works period as detailed in Table 21.

-The addresses of the impacted receivers for potential OOHW are provided in Appendix D.
+As outlined in Section 5.2, no 'highly intrusive' impacts at nearest residential receivers.
+The addresses of the impacted receivers are provided in Appendix D.